jonpugh/drupal-today/README.md

 A simple Drupal 9 project that was created in one day to demonstrate how
 test-driven development and best practices can be done quickly and efficiently.

+It is/will be built from the [`drupal-composer/drupal-project`](https://github.com/drupal-composer/drupal-project) template.

 ## Requirements

 1. As an anonymous user, I can register and sign in to the website.